djaramil/CEN5035-Elastic-Setup-Startup/elastic-cloud-install.md

 Register/setup at this link:  https://ela.st/highered

+> ** Do not use SSO to register with your FAU id.
+Give it your FAU id and makeup a password **

 Once registered, make sure you copy the elastic userid and password.
 Userid will be `elastic`